xwmx/nb/README.md

   notes export example.org /path/to/example.org

   # Export a Markdown note to HTML and print to standard output
-  notes export pandoc example.md --from=markdown_strict
+  notes export pandoc example.md --from=markdown_strict --to=html

   # Export a Markdown note to a .docx Microsoft Office Word document
   notes export example.md /path/to/example.docx